 - time’s square, NYC

-Have your tried the #t1dsquats?
+Have your tried #sugarsquats?
 Do you want to try them?
-Can’t wait to see you dropping it low and tag me on Instagram @lauren_bongiorno!
+Can’t wait to see you dropping it low - don't forget to tag me on Instagram @lauren_bongiorno!